andrii-grynik/tinyapp/README.md

 # Tiny App Project (Andrii Grynik)

-TinyApp is buld with HTML and Javascrips with Node and Exrpess moduling, it allows users to sorten  Long URLs.
+TinyApp is buld with HTML and Javascrips with Node and Exrpess , it allows users to shorten long URLs into a small ones for convenience.

 # Pictures of end product.